Editorial pour-over guide

 The Tokyo pour-over shortlist

-Tokyo's filter coffee scene ranges from tasting-counter choreography to old-world hand-drip rooms.
-This page keeps the focus on stops where slower brewing is the reason to go.
+Tokyo's filter coffee scene ranges from tasting-counter choreography to old-world hand-drip rooms, with roaster labs and brand-origin counters making slower brewing the reason to go.

-11 reviewed caves Last reviewed Back to full Tokyo guide
+15 reviewed cafés Last edited Back to full Tokyo guide

 Editorial guide